If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Honeybee brood simply refers to all stages of a honeybee, save the adult bee.
 Precisely, it comprises the egg, larva, and pupa.
 Honeybee brood is mainly found inside the beehive for domesticated bees.
 They are an important part of the colony since this is where the future of the colony is pegged.
 This is the future generation bees that will develop to be workers, drones, or the mother queen bee.

 Together, the brood and adult bees with their segregated duties, make up a super force that functions as one.
-The thousands of individual honeybees that collectively exist mutually, make it possible to survive and thrive even in harsh environs.
+The thousands of individual honeybees that collectively exist mutually, make it possible to survive and thrive even in harsh environments.
 It is therefore important for the beekeeper to fully understand the working mechanism of a brood and colony as a whole.
 Without a deep understanding of colony functions, it proves impossible to manage or raise successful honeybee colonies.
 Therefore, analyzing brood comb is without a doubt an important part of beehive management.
-In this article, we’ll discuss how to identify and analyze brood comb.
+In this article, we’ll discuss how to identify and analyze brood comb, or brood cells as they are also known.

 What is Brood Comb and How to Identify It?